- Running the example CorDapp

 /api/example/create-iou endpoint directly, or by using the

-the web form served from
+the web form served from the home directory.

 To create an IOU between PartyA and PartyB, run the following command from the command line: